What Is a Retainer?

 Pros – Adjustable.
 Allows teeth to touch in a natural way.
-Lasts a long time with proper care.
+It lasts a long time with proper care.
 Easy to clean.

 Cons – It is very noticeable.
 You might lisp at first when wearing it.

-2. Essix Retainer: made of Clear Plastic ( they look like invisalign aligners).
-This type of retainer is made of molded clear plastic and resembles an Invisalign aligner.
+These clear retainers are made of Clear Plastic ( they look like Invisalign aligners).
+This type of teeth retainer is made of molded clear plastic and resembles an Invisalign aligner.
 People like this type of retainer because it is less noticeable than a Hawley retainer.
 However, it doesn’t allow your top and bottom teeth to touch in a natural way.
 Because of this, some orthodontists don’t like this type of retainer.
 Essix retainers also have a shorter lifespan than Hawley retainers.
 On average, they begin to wear out after a few years, and then need to be replaced.

 Pros – Virtually invisible on the teeth.

 Cons – Does not allow the teeth to touch in a natural way.
 Wears out after a few years.
-Can be difficult to keep the interior surfaces clean.
+It can be difficult to keep the interior surfaces clean.
 Traps liquid against the teeth.

-No matter what type of retainer you have, you will end up with that million dollar smile at the end of the day 😉 Keep smiling!
+No matter what type of dental retainer you have, you will end up with that million-dollar smile at the end of the day 😉 Keep smiling!

 ☎ (718) 455-4400